SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    * Number of reocrds (in this segment) (4B)

+     > This is stored as a signed integer

      For synchronous transactions, this field is initialized with 0.

      For asynchronous transactions, it will be initialized with -1 and **will